 - ½ tsp baking soda

-- 100 g milk chocolate, chopped
+- 100 g milk chocolate, chopped (or chocolate chips)

-- dollop of nutella per muffin, optional
+- dollop of nutella per muffin

-- 20 g banana chips, optional
+- 20 g banana chips

-- Pre-heat oven to 200°C (390°F).
+- Pre-heat the oven and prepare the pan.
+Pre-heat oven to 200°C (390°F).
 Line your cupcake tray with 4 muffin liners.

-- To serve, sprinkle with banana chips and a dollop of Nutella (optional).
+- Decorate (optional).
+Remove the tray from the oven and place muffins on a wire rack to cool further.
+To serve, sprinkle with banana chips and a dollop of warmed Nutella.

 All recipes are developed and tested in Metric grams.
 I strongly recommend that you bake using digital scales for a more accurate result.
 I have provided a conversion to US customary in the recipe but please note that I haven’t tested using this method.